- Dress Apparel

 A: Books that go out of print no longer have any market value.
 We can only buy back books that we will be able to sell either here in the store next term, or to a wholesaler.
 Even when there is no national wholesale price for a book, which happens with old editions, The Co-op Store will often still buy back old editions that have been re-ordered by faculty for the next term.
 Old editions do not generally have as great a buyback value as current editions.

 A: We have reached our buyback quantity limit.
 Once we hit our needed quantity for a book, we start buying the same book at the national wholesale value.
 The books bought back at the lower wholesale prices are actually being purchased by the wholesale company who runs our buyback, and they will be sent to that national wholesaler for resale to other colleges & universities.
-The Co-op Store does not keep the copies that are purchased at wholesale price.
+The Co-op Store does not keep the books that are purchased at wholesale price.

 Q: Where is my book going to end up when I sell it back?